MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-product-or-service.md

    OR

-   In the **Services** section, select **New Work Oder Service**.
+   In the **Services** section, select **New Work Order Service**.

 1. Add the following information.

    - General:

         - **Product/Service** Choose a product or service, or create a new one.
         - **Line Status**: When a product or service is added to a work order, the system creates a new *Work Order Product* or *Work Order Service* record.
 By default, the status of that record is *Estimated*, which means it's not yet used.
-When a field technician actually uses the product or performs the service, they will change the status to *Used*.
+When a field technician actually uses the product or performs the service, they'll change the status to *Used*.
 You can now bill the client for the used product or service.
         - **Taxable**: Set to **Yes** if you want the work order sales tax added to the price.
         - **Estimate Quantity/Duration**: Number of units or hours expected to complete the job.
         - **Warehouse**: If the product is allocated or used, enter the warehouse it came from.
 The field technician can also enter the warehouse after using the product when on site.